jenkinsci/file-parameters-plugin/README.md

 ## Usage with HTTP API

-You can pass file parameters to the HTTP API (in the Jenkins UI, this HTTP API is also referred to as "REST API"):
+You can pass file parameters to the HTTP API (in the Jenkins UI, this HTTP API is also referred to as “REST API”):

 Curl example: